-The meat sources that are high in glutamine are chicken, beef, fish and pork.
+The meat sources that are high in glutamine are chicken, beef, fish, and pork.
 Beans and certain types of vegetables are also great sources of glutamine.

-Raw vegetables tend to have better amounts; some of the best vegetables to eat for glutamine are parsley, spinach and cabbage.
+Raw vegetables tend to have better amounts; some of the best vegetables to eat for glutamine are parsley, spinach, and cabbage.

-Glutamine is essential for the body and keeping it running properly.
+Glutamine is essential for the body and keeps it running properly.
 Out of all the amino acids in the body, glutamine is the most plentiful.
 Most of it is stored in the muscles and while it is manufactured naturally by the body, it can become depleted when the body is under stress.

 Glutamine is utilized by the body in several ways.
 One of the most important roles glutamine plays is keeping the intestinal mucosa healthy.
 Glutamine also provides nitrogen to those cells that are dividing rapidly.

 Because glutamine is so essential to the intestinal mucosa it has also shown to be beneficial in those who suffer from gastrointestinal diseases.
-Those patients who have had surgery on their intestines are usually administered glutamine supplements afterwards.
+Those patients who have had surgery on their intestines are usually administered glutamine supplements afterward.
 This has been shown to help with recovery.

 Not only is glutamine great for those suffering from illness, but also for athletes who stress their bodies with intense physical training.
-Intense endurance training or weight lifting can stress the muscles of the body causing a depletion of glutamine.
+Intense endurance training or weightlifting can stress the muscles of the body causing a depletion of glutamine.

 While eating protein and vegetables can help restore some of the glutamine, supplementation has proven to be very effective as well.